Anthony Russell (American singer): Career

 After graduating from Holy Names University, he began a career as a bass opera singer in San Francisco and New York.
 His professional debut was in the world premiere of Appomattox by Philip Glass.
 He has stated that formerly he deliberately avoided singing Negro spirituals to avoid stereotypes of African-American classical singers.
 After converting to Judaism, Russell considered studying to become a cantor, but ultimately decided against it.
 He encountered the Yiddish song "Dem Milners Trern" ("The Miller's Tears") while watching the film A Serious Man, which led to him researching the work of singer Sidor Belarsky and early 20th century Jewish music.
 He has cited Paul Robeson and Josephine Baker as personal inspirations.

 In January 2012, Russell was invited to perform at the Sholem Aleichem Cultural Center in the Bronx, New York.
 There, he met Yiddish vaudevillian Shane Baker, who invited him to be a guest performer at the Manhattan JCC, jumpstarting his career.
 In 2017, Russell won Der Yidisher Idol, a Yiddish singing competition inspired by American Idol.

 In addition to his performance of traditional Yiddish art song, Russell has blended traditional African-American and Ashkenazi music to create his own musical style.
 He sometimes performs in a duo called Tsvey Brider ("Two Brothers") with pianist/accordionist Dmitri Gaskin.
 He also collaborated with the klezmer group Veretski Pass on a project called "Convergence".

 He has had performances in Yiddish both in the US and internationally, including in Toronto, Montreal, Mexico City, Berlin, Warsaw, Krakow, Gdansk, Symphony Space in New York City, the Kennedy Center in Washington DC and Limmud Fests across the United States and Europe.

+He is the 2023 Stroum Lecturer at the University of Washington.